oss-for-surgtech/workshop-hamlyn2024/posters/README.md

 ## Important dates
 * Poster submission deadline: 7th June, 2024
 * Notification of acceptance: 14th June, 2024
+* PDF poster submission deadline: 7th June, 2024
 * Workshop day: 28th June, 2024
-* Main conference days: 25th -28th June 2024

 ## Poster template and instructions
 We recommend to design poster with the following sections in a `A1` size.